Types of Differential and How They Work

 The locked or locking differential is a variant found on some vehicles, primarily those that go off road.
 It is essentially an open differential with the ability to be locked in place to create a fixed axle instead of an independent one.
 This can happen manually or electronically depending on technology in the vehicle.

 The benefit of a locked differential is it is able to gain a considerably greater amount of traction than an open differential.
-Because the torque is not equally split 50/50 it can channel more torque to the wheel that has the better traction - and is not limited by the lower traction of the other wheel at that moment.
+Because the torque is not equally split 50/50 it can channel more torque to the wheel that has the better traction - and is not limited by the lower traction of the other wheel at any given moment.

 One disadvantage of locked diffs is called binding, which occurs when excess rotational energy (torque) is built up within the drive train and needs releasing – typically achieved by the wheels leaving the ground to reset the position.
 Or by simply releasing the locks once they are no longer needed.